-Arbitration, particularly international investment arbitration ("IIA"), is arguably becoming the most important means of international dispute settlement and has significant state immunity dimensions3.
-IIA usually involves an investor (company or individual) seeking a remedy in respect of its investment against the respondent (host) state by means of arbitration.
-It has come into being since the last half of the 20th century and has now replaced diplomatic protection as a means of redress for claimants alleging harm caused to them or their investment in a foreign state.4
+dimensions.1 IIA usually involves an investor (company or individual) seeking a remedy in respect of its investment against the respondent (host) state by means of arbitration.
+It has come into being since the last half of the 20th century and has now replaced diplomatic protection as a means of redress for claimants alleging harm caused to them or their investment in a foreign state.2

-The emergence of state-to-state investment treaties providing for direct investor-state arbitration and the adoption of the International Convention for the Settlement of Investment Disputes (the "ICSID Convention") in 1965 are the two most important factors driving IIA5.
-With the entry into force in 1966 of the ICSID Convention and the establishment of the International Centre for Settlement of Investment Disputes ("ICSID") under the auspices of the World Bank, mechanisms have been put in place facilitating investor-state dispute settlement ("ISDS") by arbitration under the many bilateral investment treaties ("BITs"; "BIT" in the singular) and multilateral investment treaties ("MITs"; "MIT" in the singular) signed since the end of the Second World War6.
+The emergence of state-to-state investment treaties providing for direct investor-state arbitration and the adoption of the International Convention for the Settlement of Investment Disputes (the 'ICSID Convention') in 1965 are the two most important factors driving IIA.3 With the entry into force in 1966 of the ICSID Convention and the establishment of the International Centre for Settlement of Investment Disputes ('ICSID') under the auspices of the World Bank, mechanisms have been put in place facilitating investor-state dispute settlement ('ISDS') by arbitration under the many bilateral investment treaties ('BITs'; 'BIT' in the singular) and multilateral investment treaties ('MITs'; 'MIT' in the singular) signed since the end of the Second World War.4

-The delocalisation of investment disputes by means of neutral arbitration under the ICSID Convention process has meant that investors have not had to resort to domestic law or domestic courts to settle their disputes against states.
-If awards are not met, Article 54 of the ICSID Convention requires state parties to recognise and enforce ICSID arbitral awards as though they were decisions of the domestic court.
+The delocalization of investment disputes by means of neutral arbitration under the ICSID Convention process has meant that investors have not had to resort to domestic law or domestic courts to settle their disputes against states.
+If awards are not met, article 54 of the ICSID Convention requires state parties to recognize and enforce ICSID arbitral awards as though they were decisions of the domestic court.

 The system works well so long as awards are honoured, but if domestic law processes become involved state immunity can stand in the way of execution and enforcement against respondent states.
-Recent developments in English case law relating to immunity have highlighted that all is not straight forward in IIA.
+Recent developments in English case law relating to immunity have highlighted that all is not straightforward in IIA.

 This article focuses on the recent English Court of Appeal decision in the conjoined appeals of Border Timbers Ltd, Hangani Development Co.
-(Private) Limited v Republic of Zimbabwe (on appeal from [2024] EWHC 58 (Comm) ("Border Timbers")) and Infrastructure Services Luxembourg S.À.R.L. (formerly Antin Infrastructure Services Luxembourg S.À.R.L.), Energia Termosolar B.V. (formerly Antin Energia Termosolar B.V.) v Kingdom of Spain (on appeal from [2023] EWHC 1226 (Comm) ("ISL")) [2024] EWCA Civ 1257 ("ISL/Border Timbers CA").
+(Private) Limited v Republic of Zimbabwe (on appeal from [2024] EWHC 58 (Comm) ('Border Timbers')) and Infrastructure Services Luxembourg S.À.R.L. (formerly Antin Infrastructure Services Luxembourg S.À.R.L.), Energia Termosolar B.V. (formerly Antin Energia Termosolar B.V.) v Kingdom of Spain (on appeal from [2023] EWHC 1226 (Comm) ('ISL')) [2024] EWCA Civ 1257 ('ISL / Border Timbers CA').
 The judges at first instance in these cases took different views on the effect of the ICSID Convention on UK state immunity law.
 The Court of Appeal recently decided that ICSID member states are not entitled to resist the registration of ICSID awards by invoking principles of state immunity.